 All students are expected to complete a written research project and give a PowerPoint presentation on their project to their peers, family, physician mentors and invited Einstein faculty at the program's all day colloquium and graduation.
 The topics for the projects may be based on a student's clinical experience and/or any related medical issue of interest.
 Projects are encouraged to be presented in context of core curriculum content that will highlight Institute of Medicine (IOM) reports findings on health disparities and Hispanic and minority health.
 The goals of the program are designed to motivate students to pursue careers in medicine, build confidence, advance leadership skills and foster working mentorship relationships.

-The program requires a full time commitment Monday-Friday over seven summer weeks.
+The program requires a full time commitment Monday-Friday over six summer weeks.
 The student will be expected to attend fourteen hours of lecture per week and spend at least six hours per week with their assigned mentor.
 Participants in the program will be awarded a stipend at the end of the program.
-Program orientation is June 5, 2013.
-The program will be held from June 17, 2013 to August 2, 2013.
+Program orientation is June 16, 2016.
+The program will be held from June 21, 2016 to August 4, 2016.

 Students will be considered if they are US citizens or Permanent Residents from an underrepresented group in medicine and/or have an economically disadvantaged background.